Admission FAQs

 We use the highest grade reported for all courses completed at Ministry inspected schools.

-Are there any Supplemental Application Forms?
+Are there any Supplemental Application Forms I need to submit?

-All high school applicants are strongly encouraged to submit the Student Profile Form (SPF).
-The SPF is your opportunity to tell Admission Services about activities in which you have been involved that have helped you develop leadership and citizenship qualities.
+• The Student Profile Form (SPF) is your opportunity to tell Admission Services about activities in which you have been involved that have helped you develop leadership and citizenship qualities.
 Factors beyond your control that have negatively affected your academic performance, such as illness or extenuating circumstances, will also be considered.
-If your admission average in May does not meet the cut-off for the program(s) to which you’ve applied, your SPF will be considered if your average falls within a discretionary range of the final cutoff (up to 5%).
-If you choose to submit the SPF it is due March 1, 2024.
-The online form is made available in November.

 The following programs have mandatory supplementary documentation